 Are Bali borders open?

 Yes!
-After a long stint of borders being closed due to the pandemic, Bali has re-opened itself for tourists.
+After a long stint of borders being closed due to the pandemic, Bali has re-opened itself for tourists who are vaccinated.

 Which Bali island is best?